Theory of optimal transport for Lorentzian cost functions: The proofs

 one concludes $\gamma_x(b+\e)\in I^+(\gamma_z(b-\e))$.
 This in turn implies that the endpoint of $\gamma_x$ in $B$ is contained in $I^+(y_2)$, clearly a contradiction to the achronality of $B$. \end{proof}

+\begin{proof}[Proof of Proposition \ref{mongeprop2}] Since a countable union of neglectable sets is neglectable one makes a few simplifying assumptions.
+One assumes that (i) $A$ is uniformly spacelike, i.e. the distance of $TA\cap T^1M$ from $\mathcal{C}^1$ is bounded away from $0$, (ii) $B$ is precompact and (iii) the distance between the first and the last intersections of $\mathcal{A}$-minimizers with $B$ is uniformly bounded from below.

-By Lemma \ref{mongeNeg} the intersection of the minimizers intersecting $B$ at least twice is $\mathcal{L}_{\{b\}\times N}$-neglectable.
-Further by Lemma \ref{mongeLip} the map that assigns to each intersection point the tangent of the minimizer is Lipschitz.
-Choose a Lipschitz extension of this map to $N$ according to Kirzbraun's Theorem (cf. Theorem 1.31 in \cite{schwartz}).
-Then the unique intersection of minimizers in $I_B$ with $A$ is the image under a Lipschitz map of a $\mathcal{L}_{\{b\}\times N}$-neglectable set.
+By Lemma \ref{mongeNeg} the set $S_B$ is $\mathcal{L}_{\{b\}\times N}$-neglectable.
+Further by Lemma \ref{mongeLip} the map that assigns to each intersection point the tangent of the corresponding $\mathcal{A}_\tau$-minimizer is Lipschitz.
+Choose a Lipschitz extension of this map to $N$ according to Kirzbraun's Theorem, cf. \cite[Theorem 1.31]{schwartz}.
+Then the unique intersection of $\mathcal{A}_\tau$-minimizers in $I_B$ with $A$ is the image of a $\mathcal{L}_{\{b\}\times N}$-neglectable set under a Lipschitz map.
 Therefore it is $\mathcal{L}_A$-neglectable. \end{proof}

-\begin{proof}[Proof of Theorem \ref{Thmmonge}] To prove the theorem all one needs to show is that $\pi$ is concentrated on the graph of a map $F\colon M\to M$.
-Then $F$ is measurable and unique.
-Measurabilty follows from fact that $\pi$ is a Borel measure.
-Uniqueness follows from the observation that if two optimal plans exists, any convex combination of both is optimal as well.
-But any nontrivial convex combination of couplings that are concentrated on graphs is not concentrated on a graph unless they coincide.